nlqhung130403/tp/docs/UserGuide.md

 ### Ranking clients : `rank`

-Ranks the current list of clients shown on the interface.
+After a lot of searching and listing, you may want to find out clients that have higher priority than others.
+In ClientConnect, ranking is possible to sort the current list of clients shown on the screen.

+Type in the following format, using the keyword that you would like to rank your clients by:<br>
-Format: `rank KEYWORD`
+`rank KEYWORD`

+> ❗ **NOTE**<br>
+> * The keyword must be one of the defined keywords.
+> * Some examples of `KEYWORD`:
+>   * `total` to rank by the clients' total purchase in descending order.
+>   * `name` to rank by the clients' names in lexicographic order (i.e. ascending order alphabetically and numerically).

 * Ranks the current list of clients by the specified `KEYWORD`.
-* The ranking is case-insensitive. e.g. `Name` can still rank properly by `name`.
-* The keyword refers to the attribute or factor to rank the clients by.
+* The keyword refers to the attribute or factor you may rank the clients by.
-* The keyword must be one of the defined keywords.
-* Some examples of `KEYWORD`:
-  * `total` to rank by the clients' total purchase in descending order.
-  * `name` to rank by the clients' names in lexicographic order (i.e. ascending order alphabetically and numerically).
+* The sorting would work regardless of letter case.
+For instance, `Name` and `name` would be ranked the same way.

 Examples:
 * `list` (automatically ranks by name) followed by `rank total` ranks all clients by their total purchase.<br>